The post Is Hyaluronic Acid Antibacterial? Mechanisms and Applications appeared first on Stanford Chemicals.

 The post Which Food Additives Are Safe appeared first on Stanford Chemicals.

-Hyaluronic Acid in the Human Body
+]]>The post How Hyaluronic Acid is Absorbed and Degraded in the Human Body appeared first on Stanford Chemicals.

-Hyaluronic acid (hyaluronan, HA) is a naturally occurring polymer that is constantly being synthesized and degraded in the human body.
+]]>Hyaluronic acid (hyaluronan, HA) is a naturally occurring polymer that is constantly being synthesized and degraded in the human body.
 It is found predominantly in the extracellular matrix, vitreous humor, and cartilage.
 A typical 70 kg adult contains about 15 grams of HA, with about 5 grams metabolized and replaced daily.
 Surprisingly, nearly half of the whole body’s HA can be found within the skin, where its relatively brief half-life is 24 to 48 hours.

 Owing to its excellent ability to retain moisture, lubricate, and support tissue repair, hyaluronan has been extensively used in dermatology, joint care, and drug delivery systems.
 Yet, how exactly is HA broken down and absorbed after ingestion or injection?